 Website (Japanese only) | Google Maps

 Were you looking for breakfast?
-Sorry, you had to scroll so far down the page.
-Here comes the most popular option for breakfast in Nagoya, and it’s completely free!
+Sorry you had to scroll so far down the page!
+Here comes the most popular option for breakfast in Nagoya, and it’s completely free.

 Nagoya Morning or Nagoya Morning Service refers to a practice found in almost every coffee shop and cafe in Nagoya where you get a free breakfast with your order of morning coffee (or tea).

+This breakfast usually consists of a slice of toast and a boiled egg, but can be other things as well.
+Salad, soup, different spreads of toast, for example.
 Nagoya Morning is a great deal if you are looking for a light breakfast with your morning cup of coffee.

 For the best coffee in Nagoya, we recommend you visit Komeda’s Coffee, a coffee shop chain that originated in Nagoya.
 For your Nagoya Morning Service, you can choose between toast with a boiled egg, toast with egg spread or Ogura toast, toast with sweet red bean paste.